isomerpages/moe-sgs/_instructional-programmes/DESIGN & TECHNOLOGY.md

-# Videos not migrated, need to be uploaded to youtube
+# Videos not migrated as they need to be uploaded to youtube